 Category / Accessories Breakdown

 A quality case is so important so you can keep your alto in great shape for a long time.
+Find something that is compact and easy to carry around from you car to band practice.
+We prefer and recommend a soft case (like this one), rather than a hard case.

 There are major differences in alto sax ligatures.
 At the end of the day they must do two things: First, they must hold the reed to the mouthpiece.
 Second, they must give you good vibration for playing.
 We discuss all the extra bonuses that a great ligature can provide.
 In addition, we answer some really insightful questions.